New resolution designed to end decades of land-tenure demand disputes by Indigenous Peoples, leading way for land titling of 25 territories

 The indigenous land claims needed to be clarified as the legal limbo for collective lands has constituted the single greatest obstacle to advancing land tenure security in Panama over many years.

 Now, with the legal obstacles removed, some 25 territories can be titled.
 This includes the lands of the Naso people whose traditional territory occupies the La Amistad International Park (PILA) and the Guna of Tagargunyal, who live almost entirely within Darien National Park (PND), Central America’s largest protected area and one of the largest remaining stretches of pristine forest in the region.
+“Indigenous Peoples don’t destroy the environment.
+We live with nature and protect it.
+The resolution is a legal instrument that favours the collective titling of our lands in protected areas.
+This is a triumph for Indigenous People and opens the doors to achieve recognition of our rights for ancestral occupation”, said Marcelo Guerra, President of National Coordinating Body of Indigenous Peoples in Panama (COONAPIP) and Chief of the Buglé.

 The Tenure Facility has been working in Panama since 2015.
 In 2017, when the pilot ended, COONAPIP had advanced the titling of indigenous lands and built the capacity of Indigenous Peoples to defend their territorial rights.